tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 and data plane.

 The control plane partitioning allows the creation of customized topologies per NRP that each supports a Slice-Flow Aggregate.
-The ingress routers or a Path Computation Engine (PCE) can use the customized topologies to determine optimal path placement for specific demand flows (Slice-Flow Aggregate aware TE).
+The ingress routers or a Path Computation Engine (PCE) may use the customized topologies and the NRP state to determine optimal path placement for specific demand flows using NRP-TE.

 The data plane partitioning provides isolation for Slice-Flow Aggregate traffic, and protection when resource contention occurs due to bursts of traffic from other Slice-Flow